Huntington's Disease

-Huntington’s Disease (HD) is a devastating, inherited neurodegenerative disorder that causes progressive, irreversible brain deterioration.
-Symptoms typically emerge between ages 30 and 50 and include movement disorders, cognitive decline, and psychiatric symptoms.
+Huntington’s disease (HD) is a devastating, inherited neurodegenerative disorder that causes progressive, irreversible brain deterioration.
+Symptoms typically emerge between age 30 and 50 and include movement disorders, cognitive decline, and psychiatric symptoms.
 There is currently no approved disease-modifying treatment, and affected individuals typically die within 15 years of symptom onset.
 An estimated 10–12 per 100,000 people are affected, with a similar number at risk or asymptomatic carriers.

 - FAN1 is a key suppressor of somatic expansion, shown to slow CAG repeat growth in multiple independent studies